Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 Statute: Md.
 Code, CJP § 3-1503.1

-⏱️ Duration of Protective Orders and Peace Orders
+Duration of Maryland Protective Orders and Peace Orders

-Peace Order Up to 6 months, extendible for additional 6 months
+Maryland Peace Order -Up to 6 months, extendible for additional 6 months

-🧠 Case Law Highlights for Protective Orders and Peace Orders
+Case Law Highlights for Maryland Protective Orders and Peace Orders

 Koshko v.
 Haining, 398 Md.
 404 (2007) – Clarified constitutional limits on custody relief in protective orders—emphasizing due process when awarding custody without full family law proceedings.